chef/chef-workstation/docs/architecture/telemetry.md

        / \
 ```

+## Security

+Because this is listening on a local TCP port, XSRF from a browser is possible.
+To protect against this,
+each request must include a `token` query parameter.
+The value must match the contents of `$CONFIG_PATH/telemetry/token`
+or the request will be rejected with a 403.

+`$CONFIG_PATH/telemetry/token` will be initialized with a new GUID if missing by the client library.
+The server and client will both read this file with every request.

+This method relies on the browser keeping the local filesytem secure from an attacker seeking the
+content of specific files (such as the telemetry token).

 ## REST API

 ### POST /telemetry

 A collection of one or more events is submitted to this endpoint as JSON.
-Applications should wait until
+Applications should
-all events are complete before submitting to ensure that all events are captured under the same session identifier.
+wait until all events are complete before submitting to ensure that all events are captured under
+the same session identifier.

 #### Sample Payload
 ```